wghglory/gitbook/Interview/dotnet/webapi.md

 [ActionName("AliasTestAction")]
 public void UpdateTestCustomer(Customer c)
 {
     TestCustomerRepository.AddCustomer(c);
 }
 ```

 ### What is the difference between MVC Routing and Web API Routing?

-There should be atleast one route defined for MVC and Web API to run MVC and Web API application respectively.
+There should be at least one route defined for MVC and Web API to run MVC and Web API application respectively.
 In Web API pattern we can find "api/" at the beginning which makes it distinct from MVC routing.
 In Web API routing "action" parameter is not mandatory but it can be a part of routing.

 ### Explain Exception Filters?